SpoonX/stix-website/docs/the-basics/learn-the-basics.md

 ## What's next?

 Play around with the skeleton a bit.
+When you're ready to move on, keep reading to learn about modules.